My dear reader, hello to you, you and whoever else it is that is with you.

 Again, my brother laughed.
 Arthur had always been more concerned about others around him then that of himself.
 Perhaps if my brother had been a bit more selfish then it could have been avoided entirely.

 For not only three weeks into this horrible war, my brother Arthur, at the age of twenty-three had been killed.
 Being stabbed by a man who was mentally ill, it was believed that this man was obsessed by Arthur’s fiancé.
 Many doctors tried to save him, but to no prevail, my brother died shortly after from blood loss.

 The reality of his death struck us all hard, more then the war which overshadowed everything else.
 There was no reason for my brother to die.
 And I could not help but think to myself that if we had let him go to join the military, then perhaps, that maybe, just maybe, Arthur would have still been alive.

 At that time, I was only sixteen years old.
 Some of the girls who I schooled with would talk about my brother’s death, and other unpleasant things, behind my back.
 It even got to a point that I decided to leave my schooling for a time.
 A reasonable affair since my mother was beside herself with sorrow and grief.
 To first lose her husband, and now her only son.

-But my mother, with all of her bravery and fortitude, tried what she could to not let her emotions show.
-But there was only so much one person could do on their own and because of this it wore on her, making her show more of her actual age.
-But she was not alone, not only did she have my support during this long time of grief she also had Edmond to help her in times where I could not.
+My mother, with all of her bravery and fortitude, tried what she could to not let her emotions show.
+There was only so much one person could do on their own and because of this it wore on her, making her show more of her actual age.
+However, she was not alone, not only did she have my support during this long time of grief she also had Edmond to help her in times where I could not.
 And there were many of them.
-I felt helpless, as I am sure she did as well.
+I felt so helpless, as I am sure she did as well.
 Only so much could be done.